L-Chams/CKImprovements-blog/2025-08-25-cloudkitty-dashboard-improvements.rst

 of the metrics in the current project, for the period of the current month, and the rating dashboard showed the ratings split by metric type only.

+Overall, the additions to the Dashboard provide a much more in-depth user experience, with simpler ways to adjust the time period of the data or group certain results by provided attributes.

 Development Process
 -------------------